Peculiarities of massive vectormesons and their zero mass limits: The breakdown of Haag duality and a new look at the Aharonov-Bohm effect

 Taking for $D$ and $\hat{D}$ the discs

 whose associated interpenetrating tori $\mathcal{T=\partial }D+B,~\hat{T}= \mathcal{\partial }\hat{D}+B$ do not intersect for a sufficiently small $B,~$ one finds

-This result for this straightforward but somewhat lengthy calculation has been taken from old (unfortunately unpublished) manuscript by Leyland, Robert and Testard \cite{LRT}.
-It is what one expects from the picture of a magnetic flux through a torus which passes through the regularized electric surface.
+This result for this straightforward but somewhat lengthy calculation has been taken from old unpublished manuscript by Leyland, Robert and Testard \cite{LRT}.
 It is independent of the electric and magnetic surfaces $D~$and $ \hat{D}$ as long as one does not change their boundaries.

 The purpose of their calculation was to show the breakdown of Haag duality for the system of localized operator algebras generated by a free field QED field strength $F_{\mu \nu }(x).~$The terminology will be explained in the sequel.